The Voyage of the Space Beagle: References in other works

 At first glance, the alien Ixtl also appears to be an inspiration for the film Alien, though those involved with the film denied any influence on its part.
 A lawsuit Van Vogt initiated against 20th Century Fox for plagiarism was settled out of court, the details of which were never disclosed.

+The third section of the book, "Discord in Scarlet" was given a comics adaptation (under the title "Voyage of the Space Beagle") in the February 1983 issue of Eerie.
+Rich Margopoulos and Luis Bermejo are the credited writer and artist, with Bermejo's Ixtl rendition bearing a more-than-passing similarity to Giger's design.

 The book was translated into several languages and, as was the case for most of van Vogt's work, was very popular in France.
 In Japan it is noted that Korita, the character who explains the demise of the first monster, is Japanese, and presented without racist slights.

 Two of the races, the Riim (pp 82–83) and the Ixtl (pp 52–53) are depicted in Barlowe's Guide to Extraterrestrials.

 In David Gerrold's Chtorr novel A Season for Slaughter, a robot probe called a "prowler" is used.
 The prowler makes a distinctive "coeurl" sound, described several times as "the prowler coeurled on".
 The reference to the Coeurl in the first story of the Voyage of the Space Beagle, where the phrase "Coeurl prowled on" occurs, is unmistakable.